wistia/wistia-open-docs/_posts/captions.md

 Once your captions are ready, you will be notified by email, and the *CC* button will appear to all viewers who view the video within your account.
-The captions are now ready to be embedded on your site as well.
+The captions will now be included with your embed codes, if you are using the SEO embed code type.

-To customize your video with transcription or captions, select the *Customize* from the <span class='action_menu'>Video Actions</span> menu.
+To customize your video with transcription or captions, select *Customize* from the <span class='action_menu'>Video Actions</span> menu.
 Open the *Captions* customization area.